-- Michael Fox, M.D. - doctor at Chiropractic medicine
+- Michael Fox, M.D. - a doctor at Chiropractic medicine

-- Dr. Kamachandra Nair - doctor in charge of Baltimore Pain Relief
+- Dr. Kamachandra Nair - a doctor in charge of Baltimore Pain Relief

 - Baltimore Pain Relief Center

-- Breach of professional duty to fully inform patient of risks of procedure and conservative options
+- Breach of professional duty to fully inform the patient of risks of the procedure and conservative options

 - Improperly performing procedure